-2. LMAH001 Profile weatherboard directly matches the NZS3617 profile Fig 5 except for the thickness that is increased from 19mm to 22mm and width increased to 139mm from 135mm.
-This variation is comparable to the standard profile except for the increased width, thickness and bevelled joint to allow water to run off,, as this is proposed for increased stability with these hardwoods.
+2. LMAV001 Profile weatherboard directly matches the NZS3617 profile Fig 5 except for the thickness that is increased from 19mm to 22mm and width increased to 139mm from 135mm.
+This variation is comparable to the standard profile except for the increased width and thickness, as this is proposed for increased stability with these hardwoods.
+3. Fixings as per Table 24 E2/AS1

-6. Rigid and flexible underlay as per Table 23 and Clauses 9.1.5 to 9.1.7 E2/AS1 or proprietary approved alternative
+6. Rigid and flexible underlay as per Table 23 and Clauses 9.1.5 to 9.1.7 E2/AS1 or

-7. The weatherboard system relies on the joinery meeting the requirements of NZS
+7. The weatherboard system relies on the joinery meeting the requirements of NZS 4211 for the relevant building wind zone or wind pressure

-8. For Structurtal Cavity battens Cladding must have MIN 30mm penetration into cavity battens
+8. For Structural Cavity battens, fixings must have a minimum of 30mm screw